SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/SRS.md

       Apple TV+, including movies, TV shows, documentaries, and original programming.
       - Content Providers: Companies that license content to Apple TV+ for streaming on the platform, such as movie studios, TV networks, and production companies.
-      - Business Partners: Companies that collaborate with Apple TV+ to provide complementary services, such as payment processors and technology vendors.

         **characteristics of these subscriber classes could include:**
           - Subscribers: They may have different levels of technical expertise, but all expect an easy-to-use and reliable streaming service that offers a broad range of high-quality content.